ThomasBaruzier/wikipedia-dataset/README.md

 The third script, `generate-dataset.py`, reads the filtered articles and cleans them up to create a JSON file with a structured format.
 The script removes unwanted text, formats and converts units, and removes odd characters and symbols.
 The resulting JSON file contains a list of articles with their titles and contents.

+## Downloading premade datasets

+Some datasets that are generated using this repo can be found on my Hugging Face account \((ThomasBaruzier/wikipedia)[https://huggingface.co/datasets/ThomasBaruzier/wikipedia]\).

 ## Get started

 The English Wikipedia datadump : \[[Torrent file](https://tnt.toolforge.org/torrents/enwiki-20230401-pages-articles-multistream.xml.bz2.torrent)\] \[[List of other torrents](https://meta.wikimedia.org/wiki/Data_dump_torrents#English_Wikipedia)\]